Learn how to add safe areas for your Expo project and other best practices.

 By default, React Navigation supports safe areas and uses react-native-safe-area-context

 as a peer dependency.
-For more information on how it uses the library, see the React Navigation documentation.
+For more information, see the React Navigation documentation.

-If you are targeting the web, you must set up <SafeAreaProvider>
+If you are targeting the web, set up SafeAreaProvider

-as described in the hooks section.
-If you are doing server-side rendering (SSR), we recommend checking out the Web SSR section in the library's documentation.
+as described in the usage section.
+If you are doing server-side rendering (SSR), see the Web SSR section in the library's documentation.